toggledbits/PluginTools/README.md

 Using the Plugin Framework, you will only have minimal need to modify the implementation file.
 Typically, you will only need to modify the `actionList` section, to add new actions to your plugin.
 You will not normally need to modify the `startup` and `functions` sections, and doing so may disrupt the operation of the framework.

-**Do not modify any code/text in the `startup` or `functions` sections of the implementation file unless you really know what you are doing.**
+**WARNING: Do not modify any code/text in the `startup` or `functions` sections of the implementation file unless you really know what you are doing.**

 The framework provides its own mechanism for you to have startup code and supporting implementation code outside of the implementation file, in a Lua (`L_.lua`) file where the problems of editing code inside XML will not be an issue for you.